-Carrefour and VusionGroup test a new generation of connected stores with EdgeSense
+Carrefour and VusionGroup Test a New Generation of Connected Stores with EdgeSense

 Carrefour is already gaining valuable insights from shelf cameras that detect out-of-stock items, with this technology from VusionGroup already deployed in 35 stores.

-Emmanuel Grenier, Executive Director of e-Commerce, Data and Digital Transformation at Carrefour states: « Digitalization is at the heart of Carrefour's strategy.
-Our stores, which account for 90% of our revenue, are a top priority, and this partnership with VusionGroup marks a key milestone in their modernization thanks to the EdgeSense platform, which combines operational excellence with an enhanced customer experience.
-Data accuracy, computer vision, and AI are essential levers to sustainably improve our in-store performance. »
+Emmanuel Grenier, Executive Director of e-Commerce, Data and Digital Transformation at Carrefour states: « Digitalization has long been at the heart of Carrefour's strategy.
+Stores, which account for 90% of our revenue, are our top priority, and this partnership with VusionGroup marks a major milestone in their modernization through the EdgeSense platform.
+It enables us to turn the store into a digital asset central to our model, capable of combining operational excellence, enriched customer experience, and economic efficiency.
+Data precision, computer vision, and AI are essential levers to sustainably improve our in-store performance, especially in a context where every square meter counts. »

 Thierry Gadou, Chairman and CEO of VusionGroup concludes: « With Carrefour, we share the same vision of a modernized store at the heart of tomorrow's omnichannel commerce.
 This partnership is about bringing that vision to life in the coming years.
 Carrefour is the first major food retailer in Europe to adopt EdgeSense technology, following Walmart's decision to roll it out across its stores in the United States.
 The goal is threefold: to significantly improve store performance, customer satisfaction, and employee satisfaction. »